petershin/liferay-learn/docs/dxp/latest/en/building-applications/tooling/liferay-workspace/creating-code-with-liferay-workspace.md

 To write code to run on Liferay DXP, you must have a Liferay runtime on which to deploy it.
 Your first task, therefore, after installing Liferay Workspace should be to add a Liferay bundle to your workspace.

-### Together with the Liferay CLI Tool
+### Using Liferay Workspace with the Liferay CLI Tool

-The [Liferay CLI](../other-tools/liferay-cli-tool.md) tool can be used together with Liferay workspace.
-See the article to learn more about installing the tool and generating a project.
+The [Liferay CLI](../other-tools/liferay-cli-tool.md) tool can be used together with Liferay Workspace.
+See the Liferay CLI article to learn how to install the tool and generate a project.

 ```{note}
 Liferay workspace downloads its own node version (i.e. not necessarily your system’s version).
 If a different node version is needed, declare it in your build.gradle file.